 Steve Zatechka, PhD, MBA, Chief Science Officer – Steve earned his PhD from the University of Nebraska Medical Center and his MBA from the University of Memphis.
 He completed his postdoctoral fellowship with the Howard Hughes Medical Institute at St. Jude Children’s Research Hospital.
 Steve is experienced in the development and utilization of gene targeting technologies for animal models and the development of applied biotechnology-based protocols.
 Steve is the inventor of US BIOLOGIC’s patented production platform technology.

-Dr. Ed Robb, DVM, Chief Operations & Medical Affairs Officer – Dr. Robb has influenced the research and commercialization of animal health products for over 30 years.
+Dr. Ed Robb, DVM, Senior Product Development & Regulatory Advisor – Dr. Robb has influenced the research and commercialization of animal health products for over 30 years.
 He earned his BS and DVM from Cornell University and served as a veterinarian in New York.
 Becoming interested in research and large-scale solutions to health problems, Ed attended the University of Pennsylvania, earning his MS in Epidemiology.

 From Penn, Ed became one of the few veterinarians of his generation who actively practiced research, and he quickly became a strategic innovation leader in several of the industry’s largest companies, including Pharmacia, Pfizer, Boehringer-Ingelheim Vetmedica, Ceva, and Parnell Pharmaceuticals.